neohugo/neohugo/docs/content/en/templates/pagination.md

   <h2><a href="{{ .RelPermalink }}">{{ .LinkTitle }}</a></h2>
 {{ end }}

-{{ template "_internal/pagination.html" . }}
+{{ partial "pagination.html" . }}
 ```

 In the example above, we:

 1. Build a page collection
-2. Sort the page collection by title
+1. Sort the page collection by title
-3. Paginate the page collection, with 7 pages per pager
+1. Paginate the page collection, with 7 pages per pager
-4. Range over the paginated page collection, rendering a link to each page
+1. Range over the paginated page collection, rendering a link to each page
-5. Call the embedded pagination template to create navigation links between pagers
+1. Call the embedded pagination template to create navigation links between pagers

 To paginate a list page using the `Paginator` method: